felwal/felwal.github.io/content/projects/toteometer.md

 ## Further development

 I would have liked to make the parts actually resemble totems, with the classic faces and wings and horns etc. from the original shamanic practices and popular media such as _Hearthstone_ and _Donkey Kong Country Returns_.
-This idea came from another project I'm working on – and exploring this adjacent design space has facilitated additional inspiration and insights.
+This idea came from another project I'm working on – and exploring this adjacent design space has facilitated additional inspiration.

 {{< figrow force-row=true caption="Kia'palano totems, Vancouver" >}}
     {{< figure src="/images/totem-1.jpg" >}}